 Rate of Entry

 Under some circumstances, the critical performance parameter is the number of STAs attempting to associate with the BSS per second.
 This will be referred to as the “Rate of Entry”.
+This parameter is measured per second rather than another time interval such as per minute because one second is the approximate time expected for completing 11ai fast associations.

 For both pedestrians and vehicles, the above speeds are in uncongested conditions.
 For both people and vehicles, when congestion occurs, they slow down.
 There are formulas that can be used to define what is essentially a bell shaped curve of average speed versus traffic density, but that is felt to be going into too much detail for the needs of 11ai.
 For worst case scenarios with the pedestrians, we could assume that there is no slowing down with congestion and that all of the people are able to continue walking at their normal pace of 1.1 to 1.43 meters per second.
 For vehicles, there is a more dramatic effect and we can assume that the speeds will drop from the maximum of 200 kph to a range of 30 to 60 kph depending on the level of congestion.

 For pedestrians, a standing density of 2 people per square meter can be assumed, with a worst case scenario of each person carrying 2 mobile devices.
-However, at this density, very little motion will occur.
-Allowing for a crowd that is in motion, a density of 1.5 people/meter2 is a reasonable estimate.
 At this density, with a walking rate of 1.1 meters/second it becomes a matter of determining the size of the sidewalk/corridor in which the people are walking.
 A possible worst case scenario is a large subway entrance/exit or a large sports stadium.
-For our purposes, we will assume a corridor that is 10 meters wide.
-A 1 meter long section of this corridor would then contain 150 people, which if walking at 1.1 meters/second is 16.5 people per second, and with 2 devices each, is 33 associations per second.
+For our purposes, we will assume a corridor that is 10 meters wide (of course wider corridors are possible, but we need to make some simplifying assumptions).
+A 1 meter long section of this corridor would then contain 200 people, which if walking at 1.1 meters/second is 22 people per second, and with 2 devices each, is 44 associations per second.
 This number is of course highly sensitive to the size/shape of the communication zone.
 One can scale this accordingly for different scenarios, but this seems to be a reasonable set of assumptions.

 For vehicular applications, the first case to consider is on an open road with relatively high density of vehicles operating at high speeds.
 On a large limited access motorway, as many as six lanes of traffic could be within an AP’s range.
 Considering the average vehicle length (not including trucks) to be 5 meters, and they are maintaining a spacing of 5 car lengths while travelling at 100 kph.
 The vehicle speed is 27.78 meters/sec and they are entering the zone at one vehicle every 30 meters travelled for an entry rate of one car every 0.926 seconds per lane.
 Considering each car containing 2 devices and coverage of 6 lanes, this is 12.47 associations per second.